JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

    }
    ```

-4. In your `settings.gradle.kts` file, add the following code:
+4. In your `settings.gradle.kts` file, add a plugin that's required for the Compose Hot Reload plugin:
    ```kotlin
    plugins {
        id("org.gradle.toolchains.foojay-resolver-convention") version "0.10.0"